 When Post-Self does reveal a change in direction, the transition is stark.
 The subdued factory gallop of “Mirror of Finite Light” features only the slightest hint of metal intensity, its eerie robotics and Broadrick’s toned-down vocal approach making it sound a bit like Jesu given a remix treatment.
 The contrast isn’t as stark with standout “Be God,” but the results are sublime, its apocalyptic ambience beautiful in its harrowing discordance.
 Broadrick does drones well, and though Godflesh was rarely his outlet for such an approach, it’s a match made in glorious hell.
 “The Cyclic End” has a similar effect, albeit one that’s more meditative and spacious in spite of its creeping darkness.

 That Broadrick and Green allow the listener to wade into the newly adopted weirdness of Post-Self rather than drop them into the deep end is a partial blessing.
 They offer a reminder that this is a Godflesh album before making the effort to redefine what that means.
 And ultimately, there are more ethereal experiments and post-punk dirges than reprises of Streetcleaner‘s industrial inferno.
 Though this is the second album of Godflesh’s return, it’s the first to sound like a proper second act.
-The transition might be a delayed one, but its rewards more than make up for the delay.
+The transition might be a deferred one, but its rewards more than make up for the delay.

 Jeff Terich is the founder and editor of Treble.
 He's been writing about music for 20 years and has been published at American Songwriter, Bandcamp Daily, Reverb, Spin, Stereogum, uDiscoverMusic, VinylMePlease and some others that he's forgetting right now.
 He's still not tired of it.